Sam Raimi's unrealized projects: The Blade Itself

-In October 2014, Raimi was set to produce the film adaptation of The Blade Itself by Joe Abercrombie, with Aaron Stockard writing the script and Tobey Maguire starring and producing the film.
+In October 2014, Raimi was set to produce the film adaptation of The Blade Itself by Marcus Sakey, with Aaron Stockard writing the script and Tobey Maguire starring and producing the film.
 Since then, there have been no further announcements since.

 Cancelled Xena reboot

 On July 20, 2015, it was reported that NBC was developing a Xena reboot series, with Raimi and Tapert returning as executive producers, with the show's debut sometime in 2016.
 Insiders also requested that Lawless returns to the series as Xena, as well as take up a role in the show's production.
 A day later, Lawless tweeted that the reboot is a rumor.
 On August 13, 2015, NBC Entertainment chairman Bob Greenblatt confirmed the reboot is in development.
 It was announced from Entertainment Weekly that Javier Grillo-Marxuach will serve as writer and producer for the reboot.
 In a post on Tumblr Grillo-Marxuach made the statement that they will be "fully exploring a relationship that could only be shown subtextually in first-run syndication in the 1990s," which several websites such as The Guardian and Newsweek have taken it to mean "Xena will be an out and proud lesbian."
 These articles have resulted in frustration from fans regarding the apparent erasure of Xena's bisexuality, but Grillo-Marxuach has answered "it feels like – from a few sentences – everyone has already made up their mind about what it is I am doing.
 I would prefer people be surprised by the story."
 In April 2017, Grillo-Marxuach announced that he had left the project because of "insurmountable creative differences."
 On August 21, 2017, NBC announced that it had cancelled its plans for the reboot.
 NBC Entertainment president Jennifer Salke said, "I'd never say never on that one because it's such a beloved title but the current incarnation of it is dead."